 Admission requirements

 The Applied Quantum Technology master's degree is a programme for ambitious students with diverse technical backgrounds.
-You are eligible if you have completed (at least) a bachelor's degree.
+You are eligible if you have completed (at least) a bachelor's degree1.

 For the Master Applied Quantum Technology we seek ambitious students with resilience and innovative thinking.
-We therefore not only work with a set of minimum educational requirements, but also select students based on their motivation, ability to collaborate across disciplines, and self-regulation skills.
+We therefore not only work with a set of minimum educational requirements, but also select students based on their motivation and willingness to collaborate across disciplines.
 All students have to go through the selection procedure where they can be admitted or rejected.

 Application deadlines